congagen/envau/README.md

 # ENVAU

-ENVAU is a iOS app that enables composition and playback of positional soundscapes
+ENVAU is an iOS app that enables composition and playback of positional soundscapes

 - AppStore: https://apps.apple.com/us/app/envau/id1202922995#?platform=iphone